 During a gap year in medical school, Devesh completed a Masters’ thesis on public health strategies to prevent transitions to injection drug use.
 He also led research papers on renal artery calcium and kidney function, the health effects of pesticides in children and the effect of heat waves on the frequency of outpatient clinic visits.

-In residency, Devesh has developed a passion for mentoring medical students and residents.
-He serves as the Cherry Hill clinic Chief Resident, where he advocates for systems-changes that empower residents and address burnout.
-He is actively involved in anti-racist training through his residency program.
+In residency at Swedish Cherry Hill in Seattle, WA, Devesh developed a passion for mentoring medical students and residents.
+He served as the Cherry Hill clinic Chief Resident, where he advocated for systems-changes that empower residents and address burnout.
+He was involved in anti-racism training through his residency program.
 He continued his policy work as the resident member on the American Academy of Family Physicians’ Commission on Quality and Practice from 2018-2019.

 Devesh’s other passion is environmental justice, and he was one of the founding members of the 2015 Hindu Declaration on Climate Change.
 As the UC San Diego chapter leader for Student Physicians for Social Responsibility (sPSR), Devesh advocated in Washington, D.C. for the Clean Power Plan.
 He also helped start a lecture series on Climate Change and Health at the Institute for Public Health at UC San Diego.
 His work in environmentalism and policy was recognized with a 2017-2018 Switzer Environmental Fellowship Award.